abstra-app/bus/README.md

 ## SDK

-Bus provides SDKs for popular programming languages, including JavaScript, Python, Java, C#, and more.
+Bus provides SDKs for popular programming languages, including JavaScript, Python, Go, Java, C#, and more.
 Here's an example of how to use the Python SDK:

 ```python
 from abstra.bus import listen